w3c/wcag-act-rules/content/image-button-accessible-name-59796f.md

 <label>ACT rules<span></span></label>
 ```

-**Note**: When the same element can have an accessible name from several sources, the order of precedence is: `aria-labelledby`, `aria-label`, own attributes, `label` element, name from content.
+**Note:** When the same element can have an accessible name from several sources, the order of precedence is: `aria-labelledby`, `aria-label`, own attributes, `label` element, name from content.
 The examples here are listed in the same order.

-**Note**: For more examples of accessible name computation, including many tricky cases, check the [Accessible Name Testable Statements](https://www.w3.org/wiki/AccName_1.1_Testable_Statements).
+**Note:** For more examples of accessible name computation, including many tricky cases, check the [Accessible Name Testable Statements](https://www.w3.org/wiki/AccName_1.1_Testable_Statements).

+### Explicit Semantic Role

+The _explicit semantic role_ of an element is determined by its [role attribute][] (if any).

+The [role attribute][] takes a list of tokens.
+The explicit semantic role is the first valid role in this list.
+The valid roles are all non-abstract roles from [WAI-ARIA Specifications][].
+If the element has no [role attribute][], or if it has one with no valid role, then this element has no explicit semantic role.

+Other roles may be added as they become available.
+Not all roles will be supported in all assistive technologies.
+Testers are encouraged to adjust which roles are allowed according to the [accessibility support base line][].
+For the purposes of executing test cases in all rules, it should be assumed that all roles are supported by assistive technologies so that none of the roles fail due to lack of accessibility support.

+#### Accessibility Support

+Some browsers and assistive technologies treat the tokens of the `role` attribute as case-sensitive.
+Unless lowercase letters are used for the value of the `role` attribute, not all user agents will be able to interpret the tokens correctly.
+[ARIA in HTML (working draft)](https://www.w3.org/TR/html-aria/) also specifies that [authors must use lowercase letters for the `role` and `aria-*` attributes](https://www.w3.org/TR/html-aria/#case-sensitivity).

+### Focusable

+Elements that can become the target of keyboard input as described in the [HTML](https://www.w3.org/TR/html) specification of [focusable](https://html.spec.whatwg.org/#focusable-area) and [can be focused](https://html.spec.whatwg.org/#specially-focusable).

+### Hidden State

+An HTML element's _hidden state_ is "true" if at least one of the following is true for itself or any of its [ancestors][] in the [flat tree][]:

+- has a `hidden` attribute; or
+- has a [computed][] CSS property `display` of `none`; or
+- has a [computed][] CSS property `visibility` of `hidden`; or
+- has an `aria-hidden` attribute set to `true`

+In any other case, the element's _hidden state_ is "false".

+### Implicit Semantic Role

+The _implicit semantic role_ of an element is a pre-defined value given by the host language which depends on the element and its ancestors.

+Implicit roles for HTML and SVG, are documented in the [HTML accessibility API mappings (working draft)](https://www.w3.org/TR/html-aam/#html-element-role-mappings) and the [SVG accessibility API mappings (working draft)](https://www.w3.org/TR/svg-aam/#mapping_role_table).

+#### Accessibility Support

+- Images with an empty `alt` attribute should have an implicit role of `presentation`, according to the [HTML Accessibility API Mapping (work in progress)](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings).
+However, there are several popular browsers that do not treat images with empty `alt` attribute as having a role of `presentation`.
+Instead, they add the `img` element to the accessibility tree with a role of either `img` or `graphic`.

-### Included In The Accessibility Tree
+### Included in the accessibility tree

 Elements included in the accessibility tree of platform specific accessibility APIs.
 Elements in the accessibility tree are exposed to assistive technologies, allowing users to interact with the elements in a way that meet the requirements of the individual user.

 The general rules for when elements are included in the accessibility tree are defined in the [core accessibility API mappings](https://www.w3.org/TR/core-aam/).
 For native markup languages, such as HTML and SVG, additional rules for when elements are included in the accessibility tree can be found in the [HTML accessibility API mappings (working draft)](https://www.w3.org/TR/html-aam/) and the [SVG accessibility API mappings (working draft)](https://www.w3.org/TR/svg-aam/).

-> **Note:** Users of assistive technologies might still be able to interact with elements that are not included in the accessibility tree.
+**Note:** Users of assistive technologies might still be able to interact with elements that are not included in the accessibility tree.
 An example of this is a [focusable](#focusable) element with an `aria-hidden` attribute with a value of `true`.
 Such an element could still be interacted with using sequential keyboard navigation regardless of the assistive technologies used, even though the element would not be included in the accessibility tree.

 #### Examples

-**Note**: The examples presented here are non-normative and not testable.
+**Note:** The examples presented here are non-normative and not testable.
 They serve to illustrate some common pitfalls about the definition and to help implementers of ACT rules understand it.

 This `span` element is included in the accessibility tree (by default, elements are included in the accessibility tree).